Best Green Chile Scalloped Potatoes Recipe

 Slice potatoes – you can use any potatoes for this recipe, although Russet are the most popular to use for this dish.
 Make sure to slice your potatoes thin (1/8" to 1/4" at the thickest).
 Try to keep them the same thickness for best results.
 Although, don't worry, we have a hard time getting them all perfectly sliced by hand, and it still tastes amazing....
 For perfectionists, a Mandoline slicer is a great tool for getting even slices if you have one.

-Bake for 40-50 minutes until bubbly and the top is golden brown (you can broil it if in a broiler-safe dish to get the perfect golden brown crust on top).
+Cover with foil, put on a cookie sheet (to avoid any drips in your oven) and bake for 50-60 minutes or until soft, once potatoes are soft, remove the foil and bake for another 15-20 minutes until the top is golden brown. (you can also broil it if in a broiler-safe dish to get the perfect golden brown crust on top).

 About Hatch Chiles: